If Christians follow Christ under the New Covenant, then why read the Old Testament? There are actually many good reasons.

 Because the New Testament quotes The Old Testament so often, it bears witness to its foundational nature.
 By relying so often on the Old Testament, the New Testament shows the value for Christians to lean on it for even more of God’s wisdom and guidance.

-The Old Testament Answers Big Questions
+Read the Old Testament to Help Answer Big Questions

 If we don’t put much thought into it, it is tempting to say we don’t need to read the Old Testament because it revolves around Israel before the time of Christ.
 And therefore, as believers, we can get everything that we need from the New Testament.